astariul/astariul.github.io/index.md

 <!-- Machine Learning Engineer
 {:.lead} -->

+Bonjour !

-Hi, I'm Nicolas, a software engineer from France.
+My name is Nicolas, and I’m a software engineer from France.

 I love python, machine learning, and Korea.